Ensembl/amr-portal/frontend/src/content/developers.md

 ---
-title: Programmatic access to AMR portal data
+title: Download and developer access to AMR portal data
-header_title: Programmatic access
+header_title: Download and developer access to AMR portal data
 layout: "layouts/documentation.njk"
 tags: usage

 ---

-# Programmatic access to the AMR portal data
+# Download and developer access to AMR portal data

 ## Accessing and using parquet data views